-The Workspace Automated Sign-on session & is added to the Manage Sessions list and is available to be assigned.
+The Workspace Automated Sign-on session & is available to be assigned.

 Assign Access to a Workspace Automated Sign-on session

 When you are ready to assign users to be able to log on automatically to the mainframe session, refer to Assign Access - Search & Assign.